ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 pyenv install 3.9.19
 ```

-This installs Python under $HOME/.pyenv/versions/3.9.19 and allows you to set it locally with a .python-version file.
+This installs Python under $HOME/.pyenv/versions/3.9.19.
+You can then activate it locally by running pyenv local 3.9.19 in the repository directory.

 ### Option 2: uv (modern, fast package manager)